About the degree programme

 You need to provide information about relevant practical experience in your UCAS application.

-You should submit a Work Experience Summary (WES) form to the Admissions Office by 22 October 2025.
+You should submit a Work Experience Summary (WES) form to the Veterinary Admissions Team by 22 October 2026.
 Applications without a WES will be considered incomplete and will not be considered further in the selection process.

 Complete your Work Experience Summary form